Muzuwi/fools22/README.md

-# fools22
+# April Fools 2022 - my solutions
-My raw notes and tools from TheZZAZZGlitch's April Fools 2022 event
+My raw notes and tools from TheZZAZZGlitch's April Fools 2022 event.
+The repository is structured as follows:
+- **cc2/3/4** - random memory dumps/script dumps from the Cracker Cavern Reborn challenges
+- **docs** - random notes taken during reverse-engineering of the save
+- **tools** - tools written when solving the Cracker Cavern Reborn challenges.